jacknotman/tersum/README.md

 And you should see the message `Hello World!` outputed when you visit your .htm file in the browser.

-If you inspect this element, you should see HTML Markup simialr to the following:
+If you inspect this element, you should see HTML Markup similar to the following:

 ```html
 <body>